bcdurden/rke2_capi_poc/README.md

 |            |         rke2         |        default        |        default        |       https://10.1.1.4:6443       |    default   |
 +------------+----------------------+-----------------------+-----------------------+-----------------------------------+--------------+
 ```

+For inspecting progress, I would check the logs for the capv controller to see vsphere events (if your creds or config around vsphere is wrong, this is where you would see the errors) and inspect the two RKE2 controllers logs for bootstrap and control plane information.

 The cluster will be ready in about 5-7min, and Rancher will be running on the hostname you provided in 10-15min.
 Congrats!
 You just deployed Rancher with a single button press and a single API/language.